 Doubles – When a player is standing on 2b after they hit the ball.
 15-20 is what I’m looking for.
 If it’s a younger player I am looking for a higher number for doubles.
 This would indicate that as he get older he will get stronger and these doubles will turn into home run.
 If it’s an older prospect I am looking for home runs.

 Last but not least is who is playing their position in the majors?
-If your a ss and Franciso Lindor is blocking your way up, you may have a problem.
+If your a shortstop and Franciso Lindor is blocking your way up, you may have a problem.
 Unless they are traded you may be stuck with a great prospect with no where to play.

 I think BB% and K% are really important and can tell a lot about a player.
 But like I say chicks and middle aged men dig the long ball.
 If a player is hitting a lot of homeruns, his card value will be much higher than a good all around player.